MasoniteFramework/masonite/readme.md

     $ craft serve

 This will run the server at `localhost:8000`.
 Navigating to that URL should show the Masonite welcome message.

+If that port is blocked you can specify a port by running:

+    $ craft serve --port 8080

+Or specify a host by running:

+    $ craft serve --host 192.168.1.283

 ## Hello World